 - The award period is two years beginning the year after approval in January.

-- The SRTA is to be used to support five student research trainees' stipend and travel at a per student allocation of $2,500 each.
+- The SRTA is to be used to support five student research trainees' stipend, to purchase items at the discretion of the student with approval of the program director and travel at a per student allocation of $2,500 each.
 Up to $500 of the $2,500 per student allocation may be used to support travel to a national or international meeting to present the results of the OMS Foundation research project.
-The remaining $2,000 is to be allocated by the program director for stipend and lab supplies.

 - Additional funds required to carry out the program are to be obtained from other sources.
 The program budget, as well as a statement of assurance that the funds to support the budget will be available, must accompany the application.